The Gardens of Temple Dinsley

 the pergola on the east side (which is shown below first in around 1989 and then 2010) were

-destroyed by gales in 1987 and 1990 but have been rebuilt by the College using the original bricks.
+destroyed by gales in 1987 and 1990 but were rebuilt by the College using the original bricks.

-Steps from middle of the sunken garden led to The Orchard.
-This area has now lost most of its fruit
+Steps from the middle of the sunken garden led to The Orchard.
+This area has now lost most of its

 At the end of the pergola, steps lead up to the Belvedere which was designed by Lutyens.
 It is the